EF-3DGS: Event-Aided Free-Trajectory 3D Gaussian Splatting: Experiments

 \textbf{Tanks and Temples.}~~We conduct comprehensive experiments on the Tanks and Temples dataset~\cite{tnt}.
 Similar to LocalRF~\cite{localrf}, we adopt 9 scenes, covering large-scale indoor and outdoor scenes.
 For each scene, we sample a video clip with a 50-second duration, typically featuring free camera trajectories and covering a considerable distance.
 Following LocalRF~\cite{localrf}, we apply 4× spatial downsampling to the videos.
 To evaluate the robustness under varying camera speeds, we employ varying temporal downsampling of 6 FPS, 4 FPS, 3 FPS, 2 FPS, and 1 FPS.
 The reduction in frame rate effectively creates larger inter-frame displacements, simulating high-speed scenarios.
 To synthesize realistic event data, we first upsample the original videos by~\cite{RIFE} and then apply the simulator V2E~\cite{v2e}.

-\textbf{RealEv-DAVIS.}~~Due to the lack of free-trajectory event camera datasets, we introduce RealEv-DAVIS, comprising four outdoor scenes.
+\textbf{RealEv-DAVIS.}~~Due to the lack of free-trajectory event camera datasets, we introduce RealEv-DAVIS.
 Using a DAVIS346 camera that simultaneously captures frames and events at 346×260 resolution, we record 40-second handheld sequences at 25 FPS.
 We employ COLMAP for ground-truth poses.
 For SLOW scenarios, we retain every second frame, while for FAST scenarios, we keep only one frame per five frames.
-Further details are provided in the supplementary material.
+Further details are provided in \Cref{appendix: data_detail}.